palaniappan-r/restaurantAPI/README.md

 ### `POST` - /
 Add a restaurant.<br>
-Will add data only if a user registered as a restaurant admin is logged in.
+Will add data only if a user registered as a restaurant admin is logged in.<br>
+This endpoint can be accessed only is the user logged in is a restaurant admin.

 ### `GET` - /:rest_id
 Get info about a specific restaurant.